 Fort Pulaski, Pulaski Square, the Pulaski Monument and his burial site in Monterey Square are all located in Savannah, GA and serve as testaments to General Pulaski's valor.
 Our committee's mission is to promote Polish pride, culture and to recognize General Pulaski's achievements.
 We want to ensure that future generations of Americans will also continue to remember this hero.

-On October 9, 2017 the Polish Ambassador to the United States, Mr. Piotor Wilczek, visited Savannah to help commemorate The Battle of Savannah which occurred October 9, 1779.
-On that fateful day General Casimir Pulaski along with 400 brave soldiers died while defending our country.
-Please see some of the pictures of the ceremony by clicking on the Commemorative Ceremony 2017 tab.
+On October 9, 2017 the Polish Ambassador to the United States, Mr. Piotr Wilczek, visited Savannah to help commemorate The Battle of Savannah which occurred October 9, 1779.
+On that fateful day General Casimir Pulaski, along with 400 brave soldiers paid the ultimate sacrifice while defending our country.
+Please see some of the pictures of the ceremony by clicking on the Battle of Savannah 2017 tab.
 During the ceremony plaques were laid on the battlefield honoring General Pulaski, General Kosciuszko, and Captain Zielinski.

 The Savannah General Pulaski Committee of the American Council for Polish Culture (ACPC) was formed as an organization to promote the achievements of a truly great Polish-American hero, General Casimir Pulaski.
-General Pulaski fought valiantly in the Revolutionary War including the Battle of Savannah where he died on October 9, 1779 while defending Savannah and our country from attacks by the British.
+General Pulaski fought valiantly in the Revolutionary War including the Battle of Savannah where he died two days later on October 11, 1779 while defending Savannah and our country from attacks by the British.